-Emissions depend on the DRIVERS (previously described) that need to be characterized in terms of activity types, activity trends, and emission factors (in some cases, DRIVERS could also already contain spatial/temporal details).
-These data constitute the main input to compute "emissions and projections".
+Emissions depend on the DRIVERS (previously described) that need to be characterized in terms of activity types, activity trends, and associated emission factors (in some cases, DRIVERS could also already contain spatial/temporal details).
+Main features of the "Input" are described below.